Jasmin319/powerbi-copilot-usecases/README.md

 - Copilot prompts for Power BI and DAX
 - M365 custom agents for learning and productivity (e.g. DAX learning agent)
 - AI-supported workflows for improving data models and documentation
+- Cowork Skills for Power BI (documentation)

 All examples are designed to be reusable and adaptable to real-world scenarios.